LeonQ8/ComfyUI-Dynamic-Lora-Scheduler/README.md

 #### Method B: Manual (Zip)
 1. Download the ZIP file from this repo.
 2. Extract it into `ComfyUI/custom_nodes/`.
-3. Ensure the folder name is `ComfyUI-Adaptive-LoRA-Scheduler`.
+3. Ensure the folder name is `ComfyUI-Dynamic-Lora-Scheduler`.
 4. Run `pip install -r requirements.txt`.
 5. Restart ComfyUI.